koii-network/docs/README.md

 ## Description

-This repo contains the koii documentations for the [koii docs](https://gitlab.com/koii-network/koii-docs)
+This repo contains the koii documentations for the [Koii docs](https://www.koii.network/docs)

 # Website